niyodusengaclement/taskforce-todo-backend/README.md

 - Read one or all todos (Created by you)
 - Update a specific todo (Created by you)
 - Delete a Delete a specific todo (Created by you)
+- Search a todo by title, description or priority (Created by you)
 - Validate all required fields by using joi
 - Authenticate by using JSON Web Token (JWT)